EZLAN.NET

 1st Published, Jan.
 2007

-Over 9,000,000 Hits Site Wide in 2007
+Over 11,000,000 Hits Site Wide in 2008

-Buffalo Entry Level 802.11g Wireless Cable/DSL Routers.
+Buffalo Entry Level 802.11g Wireless Cable/DSL Router.

 Please Note: As of Nov.
 2007 a patent infringement law suit prohibits Buffalo from selling the 802.11g Wireless line in the USA.

-For more precise comparison see here, http://www.ezlan.net/WHR-HP-G54.html
+For more precise explanation about the High Power see here, http://www.ezlan.net/WHR-HP-G54.html

 See more here, http://www.ezlan.net/faq,html#MIMO